-Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on RP 2014 tables for the, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be 1.0% per year for all future years for the General Employees Plan.
-Cost of living benefit increases for retirees are assumed to be 2.0% per year for all future years for the TRA.
+PERA Salary increases were based on a service-related table.
+PERA mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP 2014 tables for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+PERA cost of living benefit increases after retirement for retirees are assumed to be 1.25% per year for the General Employees Plan and 1.0% for January 2019 through January 2023, then increasing by 0.1% each year up to 1.5% annually for TRA.